bounded-systems/lima-devshell/README.md

 # lima-devshell

-Bootstrap devshell for Lima VM environments.
-This flake provides just enough tools (nix, git, curl, etc.) to run `nix develop` on project devshells inside the Lima VM.
+Bootstrap devshell for Lima VM environments and Home Manager configuration for macOS.
+This flake provides:
+- Minimal tooling needed to launch project devshells inside Lima VMs
+- Complete Home Manager configuration for macOS (integrated with Determinate Systems)

 ## Purpose

-This is a **bootstrap flake**, not a project devshell.
-Its only job is to provide minimal tooling needed to launch the "real" devshells defined in your project flakes (Percy, dx, etc.).
+This flake serves two purposes:
+1. **Bootstrap devshell**: Provides minimal tooling (nix, git, curl, etc.) to run `nix develop` on project devshells inside the Lima VM
+2. **Home Manager config**: Manages your macOS home environment with packages, shell configuration, and tools

 ## What It Provides